antelle/keyboard-auto-type/README.md

 ## Status

-The library is WIP, so the API is not stable now.
-Tests may be not complete, but basic stuff on macOS and Windows should work, Linux is coming soon.
+The library is ready and tests are passing, so basic stuff should work.
+Not tested in production yet, there may be issues, reports are very welcome!

 ## Features